drogus/tarnik/README.md

 ### What's up with the name?

-I wanted to call the project Rasp, but it was already taken on crates.io, so I used a Polish name, which surprisingly isn't a non-pronounceable word.
+I wanted to call the project Rasp, but it was already taken on crates.io, so I used tye Polish translation, which surprisingly isn't a non-pronounceable word.
 Yes, I am lazy.

 ### How do I use it?